blockchainamm/melodic_minor_scale_simulator/README.md

 The frequencies of melodic minor scale of each user input note played is as follows,

-The frequencies of notes in the C4 melodic minor scale in ascending order\
+The frequencies in Hz of notes in the C4 melodic minor scale in ascending order\
 261.6256\
 293.6648\
 311.127\